dxvwu/genhouse-ux-survey-analysis/README.md

 # Genhouse UX Survey Analysis
-SQL + Google Sheets dashboard analysis of early-career UX designer survey data for Genhouse, focused on career challenges, mentorship demand, and pricing insights.
+This project explores survey responses from early-career UX designers using SQL and Google Sheets dashboards, with a focus on mentorship demand, career challenges, and pricing expectations.

+## What I Did
+In this project, I:
+- Cleaned and organized raw Google Forms survey responses
+- Wrote SQL queries to explore trends in confidence, mentorship, and pricing expectations
+- Built pivot-table dashboards in Google Sheets to visualize key patterns
+- Summarized findings into product and community recommendations for Genhouse

+---

 ## Project Overview
 This project analyzes UX survey data collected by the Genhouse UX team to understand